AWS CLI

 • After setting up the associated access keys with aws configure we can run this command to set up the session token associated with the role.

-aws --profile myIamRole sts set aws_session_token <sessionToken>
+aws --profile myIamRole configure set aws_session_token <sessionToken>

 --query